jpike88/smooth-scrollbar/docs/README.md

 # Smooth Scrollbar

-> This is the API documentation for `smooth-scrollbar@8.x`, check [here](https://github.com/idiotWu/smooth-scrollbar/tree/7.x) for the docs of version 7.x.
+> This is the API documentation for `smooth-scrollbar-deluxe@8.x`, check [here](https://github.com/idiotWu/smooth-scrollbar-deluxe/tree/7.x) for the docs of version 7.x.

 > Looking for migration guides?
 See [migration guide](migration.md) for details.

-## What is smooth-scrollbar?
+## What is smooth-scrollbar-deluxe?

 Smooth Scrollbar is a JavaScript Plugin that allows you customizing high perfermance scrollbars cross browsers.
 It is using `translate3d` to perform a momentum based scrolling (aka inertial scrolling) on modern browsers.
 With the flexible [plugin system](plugin.md), we can easily redesign the scrollbar as we want.
 This is the scrollbar plugin that you've ever dreamed of!